aven330/dsc80project.github.io/README.md

 This project analyzes a dataset of recipes and user ratings collected from Food.com.
 The dataset contains information about recipes, including their preparation time, number of steps, ingredients, and user-provided ratings.

 The central question of this project is:
-**What is the relationship betIen the cooking time and the average rating of recipes?**
+**What is the relationship between the cooking time and the average rating of recipes?**

 This question is important because understanding how cooking time influences user ratings can provide insight into user preferences.
 For example, if longer recipes tend to receive higher ratings, it may suggest that users value more complex or detailed recipes.
 Conversely, if shorter recipes are rated more highly, it may indicate a preference for convenience.
 These insights can be useful for both recipe creators and recommendation systems.